GmrezaH/devopsToolkit/linux/ssh-config.md

 ### 4. Using wildcards

-You can use wildcards to apply settings to multiple hosts
+You can use wildcards to apply settings to multiple hosts.

 ```
 Host *.example.com